zombierzn/vungle-resources/Android-resources/android-SDK-API-reference.md

       vunglePub.init(this, app_id);

-      // get a handle on the global ad config object final AdConfig globalAdConfig = vunglePub.getGlobalAdConfig();
+      // get a handle on the global AdConfig object final AdConfig globalAdConfig = vunglePub.getGlobalAdConfig();

       // set any configuration options you like.
-      // For a full description of available options, see the end of this document globalAdConfig.setSoundEnabled(true);
+      // For a full description of available options, see the 'Configuration Options' section. globalAdConfig.setSoundEnabled(true);
       globalAdConfig.setOrientation(Orientation.portrait);